-Configure DMF for an Existing Site
+Configure COPAN MAID for an Existing DMF Site

-This section provides an overview of the steps you must take to modify an existing DMF configuration to incorporate COPAN MAID.
+This section provides an overview of the steps you must take to modify an existing DMF configuration to incorporate COPAN MAID as permanent storage or as a fast-mount cache.
 For brevity, it describes the changes using examples stanza excerpts from the DMF configuration file.
 You can edit this file by using DMF Manager.